It matters...That you get leading edge services

 Why is a baseline mammography important?

 Your mammogram and any other related exams will be interpreted by the breast center’s board-certified radiologists who specialize in breast imaging.
 Your screening mammogram report will be finalized within 24 hours and delivered to your referring health care provider.
 A results letter will also be mailed to you.
 Should your mammogram results recommend further imaging, the breast center will call you 1-2 days following your screening mammogram to schedule a diagnostic mammogram or other testing.
 If you had a diagnostic mammogram or additional imaging, you will know before you leave your appointment whether or not further testing is required.
 Your report will be finalized within 24 hours and delivered to your referring health care provider and a results letter will also be mailed to you.
-Please call your referring health care provider if you have questions or concerns about your exam results.

 How will I get the results of my mammogram?